dawei6875797/about-tensorflow-batchnorm/README.md

         return y
 note that you add the 'moving_mean' and 'moving_variance' in your saver's variable list, otherwise you may get excellent results at training phase but you get much worse results at test stage when you set mode='test'.
 This is because you do not save the accumulated mean and var but inference needs them.

-What's more, to train a model with batchnorm, you code should like this:
+What's more, to train a model with batchnorm, your code should like this:

     train_ops = [apply_gradients_op] + self._extra_train_ops
     self.train_op = tf.group(*train_ops)

+If you use tensorflow own's tf.contrib.layers.batch_norm, then your code should like this:
+      update_ops = tf.get_collection(tf.GraphKeys.UPDATE_OPS)
+      with tf.control_dependencies(update_ops):
+        train_op = optimizer.minimize(loss)